willhowes/makers_portfolio_and_notes/week_4.md

 * In a group of three.
 The other two first attempted the 'Middle letter' challenge while I monitored.
 * Learned that it is very important to follow proper TDD process.
 * I also learned that, when monitoring, not to note down everything, just the points at which correct process not followed.
 * When I attempted the challenge I generally followed good TDD practice.
 However, I did perhaps rush a little a points, particularly by misnaming a method.
 If I had taken a bit longer over reading the instructions this could have been avoided.
+I also should have taken a little more time setting up my environment, e.g. putting the spec file on one side of the view and the code on the other side.
 * It was generally very good practice to code in front of others with a bit of time pressure.
 Will definitely try to go to more of these workshops.

 ### General database learning